pyapp-kit/app-model/docs/index.md

 1. **It's easier to query the application's state**

     If you want to ask "what commands are available in this application?", or "what items are currently in a given menu", you can directly query the application registries.
 For example, you don't need to find a specific `QMenu` instance and iterate its `actions()` to know whether a given item is present.

 1. **It's easier to modify the application's state**

-    For applications that need to be dynamic (e.g. adding and removing menu items and actions as plugins are loaded and unloaded), it is convenient to have an application model that emits events when modified, with the "view" (the actual GUI backend) responding to those events to update the actual presentation.
+    For applications that need to be dynamic (e.g. adding and removing menu items and actions as plugins are loaded and unloaded), it is convenient to have an application model that emits events when modified, with the "view" (the actual GUI framework) responding to those events to update the actual presentation.

-1. **It decouples the structure of the application from the underlying backend**
+1. **It decouples the structure of the application from the GUI framework**

-    This makes it easier to change the backend without having to change the application.
-(Obviously, as an application grows with a particular backend, it does become harder to extract, but having a loosely coupled model is a step in the right direction)
+    This makes it easier to change the GUI framework without having to change the application.
+(Obviously, as an application grows with a particular framework, it does become harder to extract, but having a loosely coupled model is a step in the right direction)